 Vaccination is one of the most effective tools to protect yourself and our Husker community.
 COVID vaccines are safe and have been shown to be highly effective at preventing COVID-19 according to the Centers for Disease Control and Prevention.
-There are incredible benefits to being vaccinated against COVID-19, including getting to do some of things you had to avoid due to the pandemic.
+There are incredible benefits to being vaccinated against COVID-19, including getting to do some of the things you had to avoid due to the pandemic.

 The University Health Center pharmacy offers vaccination on a drop-in basis — no appointment is needed.
 Only current students, faculty and staff are eligible.
 Alumni and dependents are ineligible.

 Once you are fully vaccinated, you are encouraged to submit your information to the UNL voluntary vaccine registry.

 The registry allows faculty, staff and students to submit their name, NUID number, preferred email, affiliation with the university, details on vaccine type and dates received, and upload documentation.
 Please do NOT submit information about a vaccine booster shot to the UNL voluntary vaccination registry.
 At this time, a booster shot is not required to be considered fully vaccinated.
 Details are available in the registry.

 Are the vaccines safe and effective?